yell/process-manager/README.md

 ##Process Manager
 ========
-This is C++ task for Kodisoft Internship 2015.
+This is my solution for C++ task for Kodisoft Internship 2015.

 Thread-safe windows process manager allows:
 - create process by specifying command line with args or open existing one specifying pid;